iA Private Wealth, White Logo

 Portfolio Access

 This newsletter was prepared by AdvisorNet for the benefit of Joe Crawshaw who is a Senior Investment Advisor of iA Private Wealth, which is a trademark and business name under which iA Private Wealth Inc. operates, and is a member of the Canadian Investor Protection Fund and the Canadian Investment Regulatory Organization.
-This newsletter is not a publication of iA Private Wealth and the views and opinions, including any recommendations, expressed in this newsletter are those of Joe Crawshaw and not those of iA Private Wealth. *Insurance products are provided through iA Private Wealth Insurance Agency which is a trade name of PPI Management Inc. Only products and services offered through iA Private Wealth Inc. are covered by the Canadian Investor Protection Fund.
+This newsletter is not a publication of iA Private Wealth and the views and opinions, including any recommendations, expressed in this newsletter are those of Joe Crawshaw and not those of iA Private Wealth.
+The comments contained herein are a general discussion of certain issues intended as general information only and should not be relied upon as tax or legal advice.
+Please obtain independent professional advice in the context of your particular circumstances. *Insurance products are provided through iA Private Wealth Insurance Agency which is a trade name of PPI Management Inc. Only products and services offered through iA Private Wealth Inc. are covered by the Canadian Investor Protection Fund.

 iA Private Wealth